 Studies Gospel of John from number of perspectives, emphasizing literary analysis, historical and exegetical issues as well as theological distinctives.
 (Alternate years.
-Not offered 2010-11.)
+Not offered 2014-15.)
+Prerequisites: BCM101, 103.

 BCM318 Gender in the Church: Biblical and Theological Perspectives (4)

-Emphasizes critical study of Scripture that moves beyond experiential arguments concerning gender issues in the Church through historic overview, examining relevant Scripture passages alongside interpretations from various perspectives, outlining possibilities for feminist theology, and exploring contemporary gender issues in the Church.
+Emphasizes critical study of Scripture that moves beyond experiential arguments concerning gender issues through historic overview, examining relevant Scripture passages alongside interpretations from various perspectives, outlining possibilities for feminist theology, and exploring contemporary gender issues in the Church.
+Prerequisites: BCM101, 103.

 BCM320 Expository Communication (2)

 Explores communication strategy and elements of homiletical theory in effective presentation of gospel message to youth.
 Opportunities to design and deliver youth talks.
 Prerequisites: BCM101, 103.

 Analyzes spiritual decision-making process, communication theory and strategy for contemporary culture, and art of persuasion; spiritual formation and nurture.
 Incorporates individual experiences in personal evangelism and small-group discipleship.
 Prerequisites: BCM101, 103.

 BCM322 American Christianity (4)